MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-kubernetes-aks-engine-deploy-cluster.md

 ---
-title: Deploy a Kubernetes cluster with the AKS engine on Azure Stack Hub | Microsoft Docs
+title: Deploy a Kubernetes cluster with the AKS engine on Azure Stack Hub
 description: How to deploy a Kubernetes cluster on Azure Stack Hub from a client VM running the AKS engine.
 author: mattbriggs